Harcourt Street: History

 No. 6 is a building with many historical connections including as headquarters of Arthur Griffith's Sinn Féin.
 It was donated by the state to Conradh na Gaeilge in 1966 on the fiftieth anniversary of the Easter Rising.
 This was to mark the contribution of Conradh na Gaeilge to the nationalist movement, six of the seven signatories of the 1916 Proclamation having been members of the Conradh.
 The building was the subject of a documentary Uimhir 6.

 Architecture

 The street is a largely intact Georgian one.
-Harcourt Street station, the former railway station, is a prominent building on the street.
+Harcourt Street station, the former railway station and namesake terminus of the Harcourt Street line, is a prominent building on the street.